ibm-cloud-docs/ContinuousDelivery/tekton_pipeline.md

  You can access the webhook payload that is delivered to a Git trigger from your Tekton pipeline resources.
 Although the exact fields are repo-specific, the general syntax for the webhook payload is `$(event.payloadFieldName)`.
 Before you can create a webhook, you must authorize Git Admin access for the corresponding Git integration.
 To authorize Git Admin access, [configure and save the Git integration](/docs/ContinuousDelivery?topic=ContinuousDelivery-toolchains-using#configuring_a_tool_integration) again.
  {: tip}

- **Timed triggers** run at a scheduled time that is defined by the [CRON](http://crontab.org/){:external} value.
+ **Timed triggers** run at a scheduled time that is defined by the [CRON](http://crontab.org/){: external} value.
 The CRON expression for **timed triggers** is based on the [UNIX crontab syntax](http://crontab.org/){:external} and is a sequence of five time and date fields: `minute`, `hour`, `day of the month`, `month`, and `day of the week`.
 These fields are separated by spaces in the format `X X X X X`.
 The maximum frequency for a timed trigger is once every five minutes.
 The following examples show strings that use various timed frequencies.
    * `*/5 * * * *` - The trigger runs every 5 minutes.
    * `0 * * * *` - The trigger runs at the start of every hour.
    * `0 9 * 1 MON-FRI` - The trigger runs at 9:00 AM every weekday in January.